-The chair of the panel will provide the complainant and the trust with a full explanation of their decision and the reason(s) for it, in writing, and a copy of the minutes of the panel hearing, within 10 term-time days.
+The chair of the panel will provide the complainant and the trust with a full explanation of their decision and the reason(s) for it, in writing, and a copy of the minutes of the panel hearing, within 10 school working days.

-- The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they believe that their complaint has been handled unreasonably or unlawfully by the trust. - The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the trust will take to resolve the complaint. - The complainant should be advised that all complaints documentation is stored securely in accordance with this policy and data protection policy. - The panel will ensure that those findings and recommendations are sent by post, electronic mail or otherwise given to the complainant and, where relevant, the person complained about, with a copy to the headteacher and those specified in 6.5 exceptions.
+- The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they believe that their complaint has been handled unreasonably or unlawfully by the trust - The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions the trust will take to resolve the complaint - The complainant should be advised that all complaints documentation is stored securely in accordance with this policy and Data Protection Policy - The panel will ensure that those findings and recommendations are sent by post, electronic mail or otherwise given to the complainant and, where relevant, the person complained about, with a copy to the Headteacher.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.

 The formal response will be sent along with all supporting materials to the central service team responsible for complaints (complaints@learningpartners.org), for secure storage and later reference.
-The shared service team member responsible for complaints will ensure all relevant information relating to the complaint is kept at the trust in a secure, confidential file, separate from staff and pupil records.
-This information should be retained in accordance with the trust's data protection policy and procedures.
-Note that the secretary of state or a body conducting an inspection under s 109 of the Education and Skills Act 2008 may request access to complaints documentation.
+The trust team member responsible for complaints will ensure all relevant information relating to the complaint is kept at the trust in a secure, confidential file, separate from staff and pupil records.
+This information should be retained in accordance with the trust's Data Protection policy and procedures.
+Note that the secretary of state or a body conducting an inspection under Section 109 of the Education and Skills Act 2008 may request access to complaints documentation.